Granatina/Template10-wiki/Docs-|-Bootstrapper.md

 The navigation service is documented in the services wiki, however, the important thing to know here is that Template 10 relies on every XAML frame control to have a companion Template 10 navigation service.
 The Bootstrapper creates the root frame using several methods in concert: `InitializeFrameAsync` -> `CreateRootFrame` & `NavigationServiceFactory` -> `CreateNavigationService`.
 Developers can intercept this process along several steps:

 1. Override `CreateRootFrame` - the return type of this override is a XAML Frame.
 If default content, properties, or registration in your app is custom, you can implement it here.
 1. Override `CreateNavigationService` - the return type of this override is a Template 10 INavigationService.
-If it is necessary for your to create the service in s a special way, including mocking, do it here.
+If it is necessary for you to create the service in a special way, including mocking, do it here.

 ````csharp
 // runs only when not restored from state